ucd-softmatterlab/NPCoronaPredict/README.md

 Once everything is installed run make clean; make
 This will bring up a number of warnings, primarily due to unused parameters which are left as hooks for future versions of the code.
 These are generally ok to ignore.
 Boost errors usually indicate that it's not finding the correct version of Boost, which can happen if you have multiple versions installed.
-Try editing the Makefile to add the
+Try editing the Makefile to add:

 -Lpath/to/recent/boost
-option.

-Please note that if you have a slightly older version of boost there may be a compilation error: src/main.cpp:821:110: error: ‘boost::filesystem::copy_options’ has not been declared caused by the line: boost::filesystem::copy_file(configFileIn, config.m_outputDirectory+"/"+configFileIn, boost::filesystem::copy_options::overwrite_existing);
+Please note that if you have a slightly older version of boost there may be a compilation error: src/main.cpp:821:110: error: ‘boost::filesystem::copy_options’ has not been declared caused by the line:

+boost::filesystem::copy_file(configFileIn, config.m_outputDirectory+"/"+configFileIn, boost::filesystem::copy_options::overwrite_existing);

-To fix this either upgrade boost, comment this line out, or change it to : boost::filesystem::copy_file(configFileIn, config.m_outputDirectory+"/"+configFileIn, boost::filesystem::copy_option::overwrite_if_exists);
+To fix this either upgrade boost, comment this line out, or change it to :

+boost::filesystem::copy_file(configFileIn, config.m_outputDirectory+"/"+configFileIn, boost::filesystem::copy_option::overwrite_if_exists);